devoidingreality/SPAWN/README.md

 You will use `(getgenv and getgenv()) or shared` the most, so I recommend you learn more about the global environment soon.
 For Secretaries, you will use `saveinstance()` to compile the world you're in.
-If you are part of the Resistance, use
+If you are part of the Resistance, run
 ```
 for _, Player in game.Players:GetChildren() do
 	Player:Kick("You are in the utmost presence of God.")